Orion's Belt

 Orion's Belt is an asterism in the constellation of Orion.
 Other names include the Belt of Orion, the Three Kings, and the Three Sisters.
 The belt consists of three bright and easily identifiable collinear star systems – Alnitak, Alnilam, and Mintaka – nearly equally spaced in a line, spanning an angular size of ~140 arcminute (2.3°).

 Owing to the high surface temperatures of their constituent stars, the intense light emitted is blue-white in color.
-In spite of their spot-like appearance, only Alnilam is a single star; Alnitak is a triple star system, and Mintaka a sextuple.
+In spite of their spot-like appearance, only Alnilam is a single star; Alnitak is a triple star system, and Mintaka is a quintuple.
 All three owe their luminosity to the presence of one or more blue supergiants.
-The brightest as viewed from the Sun is Alnilam, with an apparent magnitude of 1.69, followed by Alnitak at 1.74 and Mintaka at 2.25.
+The brightest as viewed from the Sun is Alnilam, with an apparent magnitude of 1.7, followed by Alnitak at 2.05 and Mintaka at 2.23.
 The ten stars of the three systems have a combined luminosity approximately a million times that of the Sun.

 Orion's Belt appears widely in historical literature and in various cultures, under many different names.
 It has played a central role in astral navigation in the Northern hemisphere since prehistoric times.
-It is considered to be among the clearest constellations in the winter sky, although it is not visible during summer, when the Sun is too visually close.
+It is considered to be among the most documented asterisms in the night sky.
+It is not visible during summer, when the Sun is too visually close.